-All unexpected SARs will be submitted to the REC that gave a favourable opinion of the study within 15 days of the CI becoming aware of the event, using the HRA report of serious adverse event form (see HRA website).
 As the study is blinded, the blind will be broken for the participant concerned by the Senior Trials Programmer or delegate, who will then carry out the required reporting.
 These unexpected SARs will also be reported to the DMC in an unblinded format.
 The Sponsor, Site PIs and relevant R&D offices will receive a summary of the USAR in a blinded format to prevent unnecessary unblinding.
-The NPEU CTU will forward all related unexpected SARs to Nutricia within 72 hours after NPEU CTU receives an SAE Reporting Form from the trial site investigator.
+The NPEU CTU/ NUTH will forward all required safety events to Nutricia as detailed in the Product Supply Agreement Safety Reporting Schedule.